xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 **1. Briefly describe the company and team:**

-* LooseLeaf is a platform which provides hands-on training opportunities for people looking to close skills gaps and make a career change.
-LooseLeaf is a single-member LLC consisting of one passionate software engineer who started LooseLeaf while serving in the Navy.
+LooseLeaf is an online marketplace for aspiring newcomers of the tech and creative industries to acquire relevant work experience, professional connections, and mentorship through completing projects for non-profits, entrepreneurs, and intrapreneurs.

+LooseLeaf is founded by a service member-turned software engineer and entrepreneur who has experienced career transition first-hand and brings the right skills, insight, and determination to build the best online incubator for budding tech and creative talents.

 **2. Describe the market opportunity, value proposition, and customers (1-2 paragraphs or up to 500 words):**